flintlang/flint/docs/language_guide.md

 _Only for: Move_

-On Solidity, external traits describe standard Solidity contracts, however, on Move, the differences between Move and Flint at too wide for the concept of contract to apply to any Move module.
+On Solidity, external traits describe standard Solidity contracts, however, on Move, the differences between Move and Flint are too wide for the concept of contract to apply to any arbitrary Move module.
 Thus, depending on the kind of Move instance you're dealing with, you will need to declare your Flint-interfacing code (possibly through a wrapper) in a certain way.

 ##### Contracts

 _External trait attributes: `@module(address:)`_

-Providing a contract-like interface for Flint in Move so it can act similarly to a Solidity external trait requires you to write your MoveIR interface similar to how flintc produces MoveIR.
+Providing a contract-like interface for Flint in Move for it to act similarly to a Solidity external trait requires you to write your MoveIR interface similar to how flintc produces MoveIR.

 ```rust
 contract <name> {